-Granada, Colorado was actually two separate towns located on the old Santa Fe Trail in southeastern Colorado.
-The first town, now called “Old Granada,” was located south of the Arkansas River about three miles east of the present-day town of Granada.
+Granada, Colorado, was two separate towns on the old Santa Fe Trail in southeastern Colorado.
+The first town, now called “Old Granada,” was located south of the Arkansas River, about three miles east of the present-day town of Granada.

 Located about 12 miles west of the Kansas–Colorado border, this site was on the eastern side of the Big Timbers area, a heavily wooded expanse of giant cottonwood trees that ran about 40 miles along the Arkansas River between Granada and Lamar, Colorado.

 The Comanche, Cheyenne, Arapaho, Kiowa, and Apache who frequented the Arkansas River Valley at the time of Euro-American contact were nomadic hunters who depended heavily on bison.
-Some members of these tribes wintered in the “Big Timbers” of the Arkansas River floodplain near Granada and Lamar.
-The area was described by a visitor:
+Some tribes wintered in the “Big Timbers” of the Arkansas River floodplain near Granada and Lamar.
+A visitor described the area:

 Between 1864-1895, this area became “cattle country” when an estimated over 10 million head of Texas Longhorns were driven through the area by over 40,000 cowboys.

-The Southern Overland Mail and Express Company stage line began operating through the Arkansas River Valley in 1866 and continued until being replaced by the railroads.
+The Southern Overland Mail and Express Company stage line began operating through the Arkansas River Valley in 1866 and continued until it was replaced by the railroads.

 In 1872, in anticipation of the coming of the railroad, a man by the name of T.B.
 Nolan opened a general store and commissary on the site of Old Granada and the Chick, Brown & Co. of Kit Carson, a mercantile firm, began laying out a town.